-About once or twice per week minimum I have a reader contact me about a problem they are having with editing their videos or producing a final project.
+About once or twice per week minimum I have a reader contact me about video editing problems they are having which is interfering with either their ability to edit or render a project.

 In nearly every case when this happens I know the person is not going to solve the problem by themselves even though I am pretty sure they probably could.